diogox/ulauncher-opensubtitles/README.md

 `srt -%id eng` - Same as above, but with 'eng' (English) as the language of choice for the subtitles

+`srt auto` - Shows video files found in the system so that a subtitle can be found for that specific file.

 **TODO in the future:**

 `srt %query` - Search opensubtitles directly with %query

-`srt file` - Detects a selected video file in the file explorer and searches for subtitles for it.

 Credit:
     -> Most icon flags were downloaded from [flaticon](https://www.flaticon.com/packs/rectangular-country-simple-flags?style_id=118&family_id=41&group_id=1&category_id=85)